Home >

 Put

-the sub-Q fluid back in your fridge or storage area until the next session.
+the sub-Q fluid back in your storage area until the next session.
 Replace the

 syringes in their containers - it is safe to use them again as long as the